Wyoming: Lakeshores to City Skylines

-When visiting Wyoming, expect weather that tends to be windier and drier than other states, with summertime temperatures as high as 95 degrees F. and winter mercury plunging below zero at times, depending on the elevation in this mountainous state.
+Most cities in Wyoming feature weather that tends to be windier and drier than other states, with summertime temperatures as high as 95 degrees F. and winter mercury plunging below zero at times, depending on the elevation in this mountainous state.
 Wyoming, the least populous state in America yet ranking tenth in geographical size, is a popular tourist destination by virtue of its many natural wonders.
 Public lands cover nearly half of Wyoming.
 Unemployment is below the national average in this state where the mining industry largely drives the economy.
-The cost of living is about average as compared to the other 49 states.
+The cost of living in Wyoming is about average as compared to the other states.